 - To modernize the French telecommunications system by introducing digital computers to the network.
 Originally used as a streamlined phone directory, but developed many other services

 - About 8 billion francs over the first 8 years

-France’s Rush to Modernize its Telecommunications
+France’s Rush to Modernize Its Telecommunications

 Our detour into this alternative history of the internet — and, as some still insist, the story of what the internet could have been on a global scale — begins in the late 1970s.
 At that time, France was unfortunately considered to have the worst telephone network in the industrialized world, something which was then a major source of embarrassment to the country’s leadership.
-In 1978, then French President Valéry Giscard d’Estaing read a report written by French researchers Simon Nora and Alain Minc called The Computerization of Society and decided to act upon its recommendations.
+In 1978, French President Valéry Giscard d’Estaing read a report written by French researchers Simon Nora and Alain Minc called The Computerization of Society and decided to act upon its recommendations.

-The report bemoaned the low penetration of France’s telephone network — a mere 60% in the 1960s when the technologically primitive East Germany could boast 78% penetration — and expressed fear that the country would fall behind others technologically.
-In particular, it discussed the growing importance of digital computers and pointed out that virtually every telephone, computer, and piece of computer software used in French offices at the time had been created in the US.
-This, Nora and Minc cautioned, was a potentially serious threat to French national security.
+The report bemoaned the low penetration of France’s telephone network — a mere 60% in the 1960s, when the technologically primitive East Germany could boast 78% penetration — and expressed fear that the country would fall behind others technologically.
+In particular, it discussed the growing importance of digital computers and pointed out that virtually every telephone, computer, and piece of computer software used in French offices at the time had been created in the U.S. This, Nora and Minc cautioned, was a potentially serious threat to French national security.